Yellowstone fires of 1988: Fire management since 1988

 Land management employees remove dead and hazardous fuels from areas as prioritized by the Hazard Fuels Reduction Plan.
 This is to ensure fires have less opportunity to threaten lives, historical structures, and visitor facilities.
-A 2019 directive recommends that the minimal defensive fuel reduction perimeter around structures and critical infrastruture is 30 ft however some of the most at risk structures may need 100 ft for the best protection.
-The directive also states that tree crowns have a 10 ft space away from infrastucture and limbs pruned to not less than 6 ft above the ground.
+A 2019 directive recommends that the minimal defensive fuel reduction perimeter around structures and critical infrastructure is 30 ft however some of the most at risk structures may need 100 ft for the best protection.
+The directive also states that tree crowns have a 10 ft space away from infrastructure and limbs pruned to not less than 6 ft above the ground.

 Foresters and ecologists argue that large controlled burns in Yellowstone prior to the fires would not have greatly reduced the area that was consumed in 1988.
 Controlled burns would quickly become uncontrolled if they were allowed to burn with the intensity that many tree and plant communities need for proper regeneration.
 Consequently, natural fires, rather than controlled burns, are the park's primary maintenance tool.
 Since the late 1970s, some 300 natural fires have been allowed to burn themselves out.
 Natural fires are sometimes supplemented by controlled burns that are deliberately started to remove dead timber under conditions that allow firefighters an opportunity to carefully control where and how much wood fuel is consumed.

 Greater cooperation between federal and state agencies on a national level has been coordinated through the National Interagency Fire Center.
 Though primarily a collaborative effort between federal agencies to develop a national-level fire policy, the center also aids local and state governments in addressing their fire management issues.
 Universally accepted priorities include management directives that allow natural fires to burn unhindered under prescribed conditions.
 As in the 1988 fires, protection of lives and property continue to take precedence in all firefighting efforts.